 After the attack on Pearl Harbor on December 7, 1941, women, men, and children of Japanese ancestry had their lives drastically changed.

-Their constitutional rights were violated when they were imprisoned in ten war relocation centers.
+Their constitutional rights were violated when they were imprisoned in ten war relocation centers (Internment Camps).
 Many of these individuals were forced to give up their homes, businesses, and personal property in addition to their freedom.

 Tule Lake National Monument shares their stories along with the history of the area.
 The park is still being developed currently.
 The National Park Service is working to expand the park.

 I have to tell you that this park is a really quick visit right now as you head to Lava Beds National Monument.